evolbioinfo/goalign/docs/commands/rename.md

    will replace matching strings in sequence names by string given by `-b`, ex: `goalign rename -i align.fasta --regexp 'Seq(\d+)' --replace 'Newname$1' -m map.txt` this will replace all matches of 'Seq(\d+)' with 'NewName$1', with `$1` being the matched string inside ().

+* With `--clean-names` option:
+   Special characters in sequence names are replaced with '-'.
+   Special characters are: `\s\t[]();.,:|`.
+   And mapping between old and new names is written in the file potentially given with --map-file

+In any case, option `--unalign` option will rename unaligned fasta files while ignoring formatting options (phylip, etc.).

 #### Usage
 ```